-During the year ended December 31st, 2009, the Audit Committee - comprising John Hirst, Paul Swigart (both non-executive Directors) and Siarhei Kostevitch, chaired by John Hirst and beginning on May 2009 comprising Efstathios Papadakis and Kyriacos Christofi (both non-executive Directors) and Marios Christou (as attennding member) and chaired by Efstathios Papadakis - had conducted a total number of three meetings.
+During the year ended December 31st, 2010, the Audit Committee - comprising Efstathios Papadakis and Kyriacos Christofi (both non-executive Directors) and Marios Christou (as attending member) and chaired by Efstathios Papadakis - had conducted a total number of three meetings.
 Issues discussed on the Audit Committee meetings were then presented to the Board of Directors.

-There were no specific reasons to call a formal meeting of the remuneration committee - comprising John Hirst and Paul Swigart (both non-executive Directors), chaired by Paul Swigart, and beginning on May 2009 comprising Kyriacos Christofi and Efstathios Papadakis (both non-executive Directors) and Siarhei Kostevitch (as attending member) and chaired by Kyriacos Christofi - therefore any issues were discussed directly during the Board of Directors meetings.
+There were no specific reasons to call a formal meeting of the remuneration committee - comprising Kyriacos Christofi and Efstathios Papadakis (both non-executive Directors) and Siarhei Kostevitch (as attending member) and chaired by Kyriacos Christofi - therefore any issues were discussed directly during the Board of Directors meetings.